the Carmel

 The First Communion

-Le 8th May 1884, Thérèse made her first communion.
+Le 8th May 1884, Thérèse makes her first communion.
 The same day, his sister Pauline made Profession at Carmel.

 « Ah!
 How sweet was Jesus' first kiss to my soul!...
 It was a kiss of love, I felt loved, and I also said: "I love you, I give myself to you forever." »